John Safran's Race Relations: Episode 3

 After ex-Muslim purported former terrorist Walid Shoebat tells Safran that his hatred of Jews was quashed after watching Fiddler on the Roof 300 times, Safran heads to the Palestinian territories, where he attempts to "de-brainwash" representatives of Fatah and Hamas by performing "If I Were a Rich Man" for them.
 Satisfied with their positive response, Safran performs the song on a Palestinian Broadcasting Corporation talk show.

 Safran attempts to rid himself of Jewish guilt about inter-racial relationships by flying a shiksa (non-Jewish woman) to Amsterdam, where he asks her to make out with him in Anne Frank's attic.
 He then travels to America, where Wayne Griffiths of NORM (the National Organization for Restoring Men) helps him to reverse his circumcision.

 Episode 4

 Safran travels to Togo for a voodoo death, and later confronts his ex-girlfriend he remains obsessed with.

 Episode 5

 Safran dons an Elephant Man disguise to try to discover whether he is attractive to Asian women, confronts his father about being a self-hating Jew, and takes matters into his own hands in a showdown with Holocaust-denier David Irving.
+Safran arranged for the interview to take place in a radio studio that had been altered to resemble a gas chamber.
+During the interview, he left the room, blocked the door and opened a gas cylinder, telling Irving that the room was filling with gas and that he would deny the incident if Irving reported it.
+Irving appeared amused by the prank.
+The segment received a mixed response:academic Dvir Abramovich criticised it as an insensitive use of Holocaust imagery, while writer Julie Szego defended it as satire that exposed Irving's racist views.